eclipse-theia/theia-blueprint/README.md

 ## What is this?

-The Eclipse IDE is a modern and open IDE for cloud and desktop.
-The Theia IDE is based on the [Theia platform](https://theia-ide.org).
-The Theia IDE is available as a [downloadable desktop application](https://theia-ide.org//#theiaidedownload).
-You can also try the latest version of the Theia IDE online.
-The online test version is limited to 30 minutes per session and hosted via Theia.cloud.
+The Eclipse Theia IDE is a **_minimum viable product_** based on the Eclipse [Theia platform](https://theia-ide.org), which can be used out-of-the-box either on desktop or in the browser.
+You can [download the desktop application](https://theia-ide.org//#theiaidedownload) or [build the browser application](https://github.com/eclipse-theia/theia-blueprint#docker-build).
+You can also [try the latest version of the Theia IDE online](https://try.theia-cloud.io/) via Theia.cloud for up to 30 minutes per session.

-The Eclipse Theia IDE also serves as a **template** for building desktop-based products based on the Eclipse Theia platform, as well as to showcase Eclipse Theia capabilities.
+The Theia IDE also serves as a **_template_** for building custom desktop products or browser products based on the Theia platform, as well as to showcasing the Theia platform's capabilities.
 It is made up of a subset of existing Eclipse Theia features and extensions.
 [Documentation is available](https://theia-ide.org/docs/composing_applications/) to help you customize and build your own Eclipse Theia-based product.

 ## Theia IDE vs Theia Blueprint